-The Company completes flow-through financings and indemnifies the subscribers of flow-through shares for any tax related amounts that become payable by the subscriber.
-In the ordinary course of business, the Company is subject to audits by tax authorities.
+The Company has previously completed flow-through financings and, in that regard, has indemnified subscribers of flow-through shares for any tax related amounts that might become payable by the subscriber in the event that the Company does not fulfill its flow through expenditure commitments.
+In the ordinary course of business, the Company is also subject to audits by tax authorities.
 There are many transactions and calculations for which the ultimate tax determination is uncertain.
 While the Company believes that its tax filing positions are appropriate and supportable, certain matters are reviewed and challenged by the tax authorities.
 The Company's interpretation of taxation law as applied to transactions and activities may not coincide with the interpretation of the tax authorities.